 But as his record company began plotting out a lucrative career as sensitive singer- songwriter, Young was already headed for the ditch.
 His bleak post-Harvest albums and a renewed acquaintance with old buddies Crazy Horse, marked by howling guitars and distorted feedback, proved he was a force that was impossible to tame.

 The 80s found Young in his own peculiar wilderness, producing a series of increasingly ‘difficult’ albums that tested the patience of diehard fans and confounded his record label, Geffen.
 In retrospect some of the bizarre experiments with electro-pop (Trans) could be forgiven once Young explained it was his way of communicating with his son, stricken with cerebral palsy.
 But it wasn’t until the early 90s, when he returned to the polarities of his best work (acoustic and raw electric) that he finally sealed the iconic status he enjoys today.

-Young is as prolific now as he’s been at any time in his career.
-And as he gears up to take to the stage in Hyde Park with Bob Dylan this summer, what better time to assess the legend?
+Young is as prolific now as he’s been at any time in his career, so what better time to assess the legend?